zebratt/CodeWar/README.md

-# Algorithm Lab
+# Algorithm

-Now problems come from HDOJ
+Some demos for practice